Creston Community School District: Schools

 The elementary and middle school occupy two separate buildings in the same campus, while the high school has its own campus.
-The Burton R. Jones Education Centre has the district headquarters, Head Start centre, preschool, alternative school, and the headquarters of the Green Hills Area Education Agency.
+The Burton R. Jones Education Center has the district headquarters, Head Start center, preschool, alternative school, and the headquarters of the Green Hills Area Education Agency.

 Creston Community High School

 Athletics

 The Panthers compete in the Hawkeye 10 Conference in the following sports: